Real connection is all around you. So is loneliness.

 The Band You're Backing

-We're raising funds to manufacture the first 1,000 Echo bands and launch our Reno campus pilot.
+We're raising funds to manufacture the first 1,000 Echo bands and launch our Reno pilot.
 Every backer gets founding member pricing, early access, and a direct say in how the product evolves.
 This isn't just a pre-order — it's a chance to be part of solving one of the most urgent crises of our generation.

 As a father of seven, I've watched my kids grow up in front of screens.
 I've watched them use social media as their main tool for connecting with the world.
 And I've seen firsthand that having 1,000 friends on Facebook isn't worth having a single real one standing next to you.